PERSONAL ARCHIVE

 The Origin

 I was born in Cambodia during the Khmer Rouge war in 1977.
 My father was killed when I was one month old.
 My mother escaped with us to Thailand, where we lived in a refugee camp before being resettled in the United States.
-I arrived in Boston at six years old.
+I arrived in Boston, Massachusetts at six years old.

 I was raised in poverty, on welfare, often sharing cramped apartments with extended family—at one point, nineteen of us under one roof.
 We had little, but we had each other.
 Some of my earliest memories are collecting cans with my grandmother to help the family, repairing discarded toys, and sharing whatever we could.
 One of my clearest memories is repairing a discarded bicycle with my grandfather so all the children could take turns riding it.

 Poverty shaped me—but it did not define me.
 From an early age, I resolved to break the cycle and build a life anchored in discipline, responsibility, and substance.
+That foundation would later define how I approached risk, leadership, and service.

 The First Life (The Warrior)